 Spicy Salmon Tortellini: In our recipe-sharing, Wild for Salmon Buying Club facebook group, she writes, “A pack of spicy salmon burgers and some frozen tri-color tortellini formed the foundation for this simple one-dish meal.
 My husband loves alfredo sauce (an occasional treat because, you know, high fat and calories, but sooo good!) which served as a creamy element tying the chunks of spicy salmon, tortellini and frozen peas together.
 I topped it with extra Parmesan and a generous grating of fresh black pepper, and voila!
 Dinner is served.”

-Josh’s choice is…“A Mushroom Duxelle Spicy Salmon Burger:” To start, he whips up mushroom duxelles (a mix of minced mushrooms sauteed with garlic, shallots and wine until it makes a paste) then layers this on the Spicy Sockeye Salmon burger with mayo, gruyere cheese and thin sliced red onions.
+“A Mushroom Duxelle Spicy Salmon Burger:” To start, he whips up mushroom duxelles, which is a mix of minced mushrooms sauteed with garlic, shallots and wine until it makes a paste.
+Mushroom duxelle makes a great kind of sauce for salmon burgers!
+After the paste is made, he layers on the Spicy Sockeye Salmon burger with mayo, gruyere cheese and thin sliced red onions.
 All served on a toasted brioche bun!

-This is a classic take on a salmon burger, lightly dressed with veggies and mayo, but not too much in order for the wild Alaskan sockeye to remain the star of the show.
-Jenn’s choice is the Feta-Dill variety, but this would be delicious (and healthy!) with any of the varieties sold at Wild for Salmon.
+Co-Captain Jenn has a classic take on a salmon burger, topped lightly with veggies and mayo, but not too much in order for the wild Alaskan sockeye to remain the star of the show.
+Jenn’s choice is the Feta-Dill variety, but this would be delicious (and healthy!) with any of the other burgers sold at Wild for Salmon.

 Jenn’s choice is...